furk4neg3/furk4neg3/README.md

 - **Built AI systems** for Türkiye's largest aerospace company, TAI, reducing processing time by **6×**.
 - **Reduced product return rates by 37%** at a Swedish startup using body fit prediction models.
 - **Labeled massive transport datasets** with 95%+ accuracy; cut crash report delays by **91.6%**.
-- Designed a **secure federated learning architecture** on blockchain for privacy-critical data.
+- Conducted applied research on a **secure federated learning architecture** using blockchain for privacy-critical data (to be made public around May 15th).

 ---